dellius-alexander/Algorithms/Dijkstra/README.md

-# Dijkstra Algorithm
+# Dijkstra.Dijkstra Algorithm

 <hr/>

 When actions have different costs, an obvious choice is to use best-first search where the evaluation function is the cost of the path from the root to the current node.
-This is called Dijkstra’s algorithm by the theoretical computer science community, and uniform-cost search by the AI community.
+This is called Dijkstra.Dijkstra’s algorithm by the theoretical computer science community, and uniform-cost search by the AI community.
 The idea is that while breadth-first search spreads out in waves of uniform depth—first depth 1, then depth 2, and so on—uniform-cost search spreads